Landscape and Urban Planning: History

-The journal was established in 1974 as Landscape Planning under founding editor-in-chief Arnold E. Weddle.
-In 1986 the journal was renamed and merged with the journal Urban Ecology.
-In 1988 the journal also incorporated Reclamation and Revegetation Research.
+The journal was established in 1974 by Elsevier as Landscape Planning under founding editor-in-chief Arnold E. Weddle.
+In 1986, the journal was renamed and merged with the journal Urban Ecology.
+In 1988, the journal also incorporated Reclamation and Revegetation Research.

 Editors-in-chief

 Landscape and Urban Planning

 The following persons are or have been editor-in-chief of Landscape and Urban Planning: